-- When 120 volts AC is available to the refrigerator, AUTO AC will be visible in the display panel, indicating the refrigerator is operating on AC electric. - If 120 volts AC is not available, the refrigerator will switch to the gas operation, and AUTO LP GAS will be visible in the display panel.
+- indicating the refrigerator is operating on AC electric. - If 120 volts AC is not available, the refrigerator will switch to the gas operation, and 'LP' will appear in the display panel.

 During operation in the AUTO mode, when a higher priority power source becomes available, the operating controls will cease using the current power source and will switch to the higher priority power source.
-For example, if AC electric becomes available while the refrigerator is operating in the AUTO LP GAS mode, the refrigerator will switch to AUTO AC operation.
+For example, if AC electric becomes available while the refrigerator is operating in the AUTO LP GAS mode, the refrigerator will switch to AUTO AC operation